Federated Nonlinear System Identification: Results

 \section{Results}

-Figure \ref{fig:pend_sy_id} demonstrates the experimental results for a real-world, nonlinear dynamical system a pendulum.
-Figure \ref{fig:Pend_1_M} demonstrates the substantial impact of client participation on estimation error.
-With a fixed number of trajectories per client ($N_i=10$) and low system heterogeneity ($\epsilon=0.01$), increasing the number of participating clients from 1 to 81 significantly reduces the estimation error.
-Figure \ref{fig:Pend_1_N} reveals the critical role of the data volume in convergence performance.
-When maintaining a fixed number of clients ($M_i=10$) and low system heterogeneity ($\epsilon=0.01$), increasing the number of trajectories per client accelerates error reduction.
-This scaling demonstrates how federated learning enables each client to benefit indirectly from the expanded data pool through collaborative learning.
+Figure \ref{fig:pend_sy_id} demonstrates the experimental results the pendulum.
+In Figure \ref{fig:Pend_1_M}, as the number of clients increases, the estimation error decays faster.
+Figure \ref{fig:Pend_1_N} shows that data volumme per client per round slighly improves the convergence rate.
 Figure \ref{fig:Pend_1_eps} illustrates the adverse impact of system heterogeneity on convergence behavior.
-Under a fixed number of clients ($M_i=10$) and trajectories ($N_i=10$), increasing the heterogeneity parameter leads to higher estimation error.
-As $\epsilon$ grows, it introduces greater variability into the model, which in turn makes precise estimation more difficult and increases the overall error.
+Under a fixed number of clients ($M_i=10$) and trajectories ($N_i=10$), increasing the heterogeneity parameter the estimation error.
+Additional results for the quadrotor system can be found in the Appendix.

-Figure~\ref{fig:pend_sy_id_SGD} demonstrates the system behavior under stochastic gradient descent implemented with a batch size of 10 and two local updates per client.
-This configuration modifies both the granularity of the local optimization and the number of iterations per aggregation round.
-The introduction of minibatch stochastic gradient descent (SGD), rather than full-batch updates, further injects stochasticity into the optimization trajectory and may accelerate convergence and improve generalization on unseen trajectories.
-Using two local training updates enhances the local update effect; this can accelerate the reduction in estimation error under heterogeneous conditions, but may also exacerbate client drift in more heterogeneous settings.
-We systematically analyze gradient descent and mini-batch SGD for federated nonlinear system identification, offering practical insights for choosing algorithms under communication and computational constraints.
-Results for the quadrotor system have been provided in the Appendix.

-Figure~\ref{fig:syn_GD_K_5} presents empirical convergence results for federated nonlinear system identification conducted on synthetic datasets, where the state-input pairs are generated from a synthetic nonlinear dynamical system.
-Specifically, Figure~\ref{fig:syn_M} illustrates that increasing the number of clients enhances estimation accuracy, given a fixed number of trajectories per client $(N_i=25$) and a constant heterogeneity parameter $(\epsilon=0.1)$.
-Similarly, Figure~\ref{fig:syn_N} demonstrates that augmenting the number of trajectories per client improves estimation quality when both the number of clients $(M)$ and the heterogeneity parameter $(\epsilon=0.01)$ remain fixed.
-Conversely, Figure~\ref{fig:syn_eps} indicates a degradation in estimation performance as the heterogeneity parameter increases, with the number of clients $(M)$ and trajectories per client $(N_i)$ held constant.
-These observations collectively underscore the trade-offs between data distribution, quantity, and heterogeneity in federated nonlinear system identification.
+Figure~\ref{fig:syn_GD_K_5} presents empirical convergence results for on synthetic datasets.
+Figure~\ref{fig:syn_M} illustrates that increasing the number of clients enhances estimation accuracy, Figure~\ref{fig:syn_N} demonstrates that increasing the number of trajectories per client improves estimation quality.
+Conversely, Figure~\ref{fig:syn_eps} indicates a degradation in estimation performance as the heterogeneity parameter increases.